kevinzhou22/cs81-fp/README.md

 * A learner for following the moving object

 ## Code Files
-* finder.py: maps the enviornment probabilistically and finds points that likely correspond to moving objects
+* finder.py: maps the environment probabilistically and finds points that likely correspond to moving objects
-* lock-on.py: analyzes the output of `finder.py` and determines the object location, orientation, and linear speed
+* lock-on.py: analyzes the output of `finder.py`, processing the data on detected moving objects.
+It calculates and updates the object's location, orientation, and linear velocity, publishing this information to a ROS topic for use by ROS nodes.
-* transform.py: contains utility functions for conducting transformations between coordinate frames and extracting information about relative translation and orientation
+* transform.py: contains utility functions for conducting transformations between coordinate frames and extracting information about relative translation and orientation.
 * q_learning.py: implements q-learning.
-That is, includes functions to update q-table, calculate rewards, start the training process and return the best policy as a result of training
+That is, includes functions to update q-table, calculate rewards, start the training process and return the best policy as a result of training.
-* robot_q_movement.py: processes a point published by `finder.py`; moves the robot to that point using Q-learning
+* robot_q_movement.py: processes a point published by `finder.py`; moves the robot to that point using Q-learning.
 *

 ## Setup and Execution
-(in addition to tf, get numpy and scikit-learn?)
+(in addition to tf, get numpy and scikit-learn)
 Set up world:
 ```
 ```